bretwardjames/bretwardjames/content/blog/2019-03-19-business-is-profit.md

 should be to have the _business_ pay for those things.
 You should be shooting for the business to cover its own costs and be profitable on top of that. \

 Otherwise, it's just a hobby.
-An overly stressful, often _expensive_ holiday. \
+An overly stressful, often _expensive_ hobby. \

 <center>